jdelles/freeCodeCamp-Projects/README.md

 Built a page to sell space sprockets

 ## Technical Documentation
-In progress - Making a document to explain a Linked List in Java
+Built a document to explain a stack using LinkedLists in Java

 ## Personal Portfolio
 Not Yet Started